stefanosPap/Python_mini_problems/README.md

 ## Description

-These are some practical problems that I've solved while I was learning Python.
+Some practical problems that I've solved while I was learning Python.